-As of December 31, 2017, the Town invested in the Colorado Local Governmental Liquid Asset Trust (COLOTRUST PLUS+), a local government investment vehicle established for local governmental entities in Colorado to pool surplus funds.
-The Colorado Division of Securities administers and enforces the requirements of creating and operating COLOTRUST PLUS+.
-Investments of COLOTRUST PLUS+ are limited to those allowed by State statutes.
+As of December 31, 2018, the Town invested in the Colorado Local Governmental Liquid Asset Trust (COLOTRUST), a local government investment vehicle established for local governmental entities in Colorado to pool surplus funds.
+COLOTRUST offers two investment options, COLOTRUST PRIME and COLOTRUST PLUS+.
+As an investment pool, COLOTRUST operates under CRS and is overseen by The Colorado Division of Securities which administers and enforces the requirements of creating and operating COLOTRUST.
+Investments of COLOTRUST are limited to those allowed by State statutes.
 Purchases and redemptions are available daily at a net asset value (NAV) of \$1.00.
 A designated custodial bank provides safekeeping and depository services in connection with the direct investment and withdrawal functions.
-The custodian's internal records segregate investments of the participating governments.
-COLOTRUST PLUS+ records its investments at fair value and the District records its investment in COLOTRUST PLUS+ using the net asset value method.
+The custodian's internal records segregate investments owned by the participating governments.
+COLOTRUST records its investments at fair value and the Town records its investment in COLOTRUST using the net asset value method.
 There are no unfunded commitments and there is no redemption notice period.

-As of December 31, 2017, the Town also invested in Colorado Surplus Asset Fund Trust (CSAFE) which is an investment vehicle established by state statute for local governmental entities to pool surplus assets.
-The Trust is similar to a money market fund with each share valued at \$1.00.
+As of December 31, 2018, the Town also invested in Colorado Surplus Asset Fund Trust (CSAFE) which is an investment vehicle established by state statute for local governmental entities to pool surplus assets.
+CSAFE offers two investment vehicles.
+The Town invests in CSAFE Cash.
+CSAFE Cash is similar to a money market fund with each share valued at \$1.00.
 CSAFE limits its investments to those allowed by state statute.
 A designated custodial bank provides safekeeping and depository services to CSAFE in connection with the direct investment and withdrawal function of CSAFE.
 The custodian's internal records segregate investments owned by the participating governments.
-CSAFE records its investments at amortized cost.
+CSAFE Cash records its investments at amortized cost and the Town records its investment in CSAFE Cash at NAV.
+There are no unfunded commitments and there is no redemption notice period.